pauloklaus/psk-inputsearch/README.md

 messageClass | Class of "searching" message | no | -
 itemClass | Class of item | no | -
 selectedClass | Class of selected item | no | -

+Instead of informing the CSS classes via property, it is possible to redefine them:

+* inputsearch-container
+* inputsearch-result
+* inputsearch-message
+* inputsearch-item
+* inputsearch-selected
+* inputsearch-item:hover
+* inputsearch-selected

 ## Events